damin-acad/damin-acad.github.io/_posts/2025-12-30-year-of-firsts.md

 ## The Wins

 Some firsts matter more in retrospect.
-The first conference paper at QUANTUX felt significant at the time.
+The first paper presentation at QuantUXCon felt significant at the time.
 Looking back, what mattered more was learning how to present technical work to audiences with different priorities than mine.

-First-author publication in an international journal.
+First-author publication in a highly reputed international journal.
 First time seeing my name leading a citation.
 First time understanding that publication is the start of a conversation, not the end of work.

 The R&R from CHI2026 felt different from straight acceptances.
 Someone read the work carefully enough to want it improved, specifically enough to outline what improvement means.
-That takes more engagement than a desk reject or a form acceptance.
+That takes more engagement than a desk reject.

 The preprint established presence in a conversation I'd been observing from the outside.
 First persona-relevant citation meant someone found the work useful enough to build on.
 Small victories that signal you're entering the field, not just studying it.